 1. Minimum Distance

-As a minimum, each runner must complete a total distance of 2 kilometres.
-Runners must stay on the treadmill for at least 1 kilometre before a changeover.
+Each runner must complete a minimum total distance of 2 kilometres.
+You must stay on the treadmill for at least 1 km before a changeover.

 2. Maximum time on treadmill